-(B) Relates to for a good minute account receivant that was intro for the period.
 (B) Relates to foreign currency translation for the portion of the valuation allowance on net operating loss and tax credit carryforwards in foreign jurisdictions.

 (C) Primarily relates to a \$0.1 million reserve that was recognized as a credit loss and ultimately written off within fiscal 2021.

 (D) Relates to \$1.1 million of foreign currency translation for the portion of the valuation allowance on net operating loss and tax credit carryforwards in foreign jurisdictions, partially offset by \$0.6 million of fully reserved tax credits that expired in fiscal 2021.
-Primarily relates to a \$0.6 million reserve that was recognized as a credit loss and ultimately settled and written off within fiscal 2020 and \$0.3 million of payments received on a balance that

-(E) was fully reserved.
+(E) Primarily relates to a \$0.6 million reserve that was recognized as a credit loss and ultimately settled and written off within fiscal 2020 and \$0.3 million of payments received on a balance that was fully reserved.